Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Relation between the entropy conjecture, Boltzmann Brains, and the second law

 Unfortunately though, just by itself, $\D_1$ cannot establish that it ``does in fact accurately provide the results of experiments conducted in our past with high probability''.
 As a prosaic example of this problem, no set of lab notebooks with squiggles in them can, by themselves, imply that those squiggles record the results of experiments in the past concerning Newtonian mechanics that were actually done---ultimately, one must simply assume that they have such implications with high probability.
 No \textit{a priori} reasoning can allow us to conclude that any such $\D_1$ causes $P(\mbox{Newton's laws hold} \,|\, \mbox{observational data } \D_1)$ to be high.

 To get past this roadblock we need to in essence \textit{assume} that $\D_1$ does indeed accurately provide the results of past experiments.
 More precisely, we need to adopt a prior distribution over $\Gamma$ that says that we can indeed use the records ${\cal{D}}_1$, which are the current state of an associated memory system, to infer that with high probability the results of those earlier experiments, which in turn imply Newton’s laws.
 While these details don't concern us here, it is important to note that can make this reasoning concerning prior distributions and our data fully formal.
-To do so, in the terminology of~\cite{wolpert2024memory} we say that ${\cal{D}}_1$ is \textbf{reliable} if it is the current state of a memory system, and there is high restricted mutual information between ${\cal{D}}_1$ and the results of those particular experiments in our past which are related to Newton's laws.\footnote{Formally, ``reliability'' is an assumption about the nature of the physical process coupling the state of the memory system that contains the value $\D_1$ and the state of (some variables in) the universe in the past. $\D_1$ is, strictly speaking, a value of the random variable given by the current state of the memory system --- and reliability is a property of the latter.
-To make this more precise, consider the following change of notation.
-Let $\D_1$ be that random variable, taking values in a set $D_1$, with a precise sample of the associated distribution written as $d_1 \in D_1$.
-Suppose there is a set of possible values of $S^{\D_1} \subseteq D_1$ such that if $d_1 \in S^{D_1}$, then \textit{due to prior assumptions}, we know that the posterior $P(\mbox{Newton's laws hold} \,|\, d_1 \in S^{D_1})$ is high.
-(The precise value of that posterior of course can be higher or lower, depending on what precisely $d_1$ is.)
-See appendix on unstable reasoning.}
+To do so, in the terminology of~\cite{wolpert2024memory} we say that ${\cal{D}}_1$ is \textbf{reliable} if it is the current state of a memory system, and there is high restricted mutual information between ${\cal{D}}_1$ and the results of those particular experiments in our past which are related to Newton's laws.\footnote{Formally, ``reliability'' is an assumption about the nature of the physical process coupling the state of the memory system that contains the value $\D_1$ and the state of (some variables in) the universe in the past. $\D_1$ is, strictly speaking, a value of the random variable given by the current state of the memory system, and reliability is a property of the coupling. }

+It is important to emphasize that \textit{every} paper concerning the second law, the past hypothesis, or Boltzmann brains, has assumed the laws of physics hold.
+Many of those papers go on to make additional assumptions as well.
+Here we are maximally conservative, not making any extra assumptions at all.

 As shorthand, below we will say ``our prior is that the data ${\cal{D}}_1$ is reliable'' if the combination of our prior over the set of space-time events in $\Gamma$, together with the likelihood function over $\D_1$ conditioned on $\Gamma$, gives a high posterior probability that ${\cal{D}}_1$ is in fact reliable.
 Under such circumstances, we have high posterior probability that the contents of $\D_1$ accurately reflects the results of earlier experiments.
 From now on, unless explicitly stated otherwise, we will assume that we always have such a data set $\D_1$.